 A motorcyclist lost control of his bike as he rode over debris which was left in the rode by a construction company in Miami.
 He fractured his clavicle, and had surgery to fix it.

 We were co-counsel on this case.

-Motorcycle Rider Gets $52,000 after Truck Hits Him
+Scooter Rider Gets $52K Settlement after Truck Hits Him (Eye Injury)

 Below is a photo of the intersection where the crash happened.

 A man driving a pickup truck hit a man riding a scooter.
 The scooter had a large horsepower.